 To do before Lab 5: see detailed instructions below

 1) Choose an infectious disease in a non-human animal species.
-Examples of infectious diseases, some of which I will mention briefly in lectures: canine parvovirus in wolves, myxomatosis in Australian rabbits, brucellosis in bisons, rabies in racoons, arctic fox and bats,
+Examples of infectious diseases, some of which I will mention briefly in lectures: canine parvovirus in wolves, myxomatosis in Australian rabbits, brucellosis in bisons, rabies in racoons, arctic fox and bats, sea star wasting disease in starfish and other echinoderms, Tasmanian devil facial tumour disease (a transmissible cancer) in Tasmanian devils, poxviruses (smallpox in humans, monkeypox, rabbitpox, cowpox, etc.) and influenza viruses in a wide variety of animals, including marine mammals, chronic wasting disease in elk and deer, white-nose syndrome in bats, lyme disease in a wide variety of mammals, etc.

 2) Find published measurements of transmission rate (), mortality rate from disease () and recovery rate () in chosen host species.